qmk/qmk_firmware/keyboards/handwired/hillside/46/keymaps/default/readme.md

 - The symbols not present on the base layer are along the top row and right side, similar to a full-size keyboard.
 - Duplicates of the modifier keys are along the left home keys.
 This positioning allows a very comfortable combination of any set of modifiers plus a key on the right side of the board.
 - Forward delete is on the upper right, taking backspace's place.
-- The Window OS application menu key is on the lower right.
+- The Window OS application menu key is on the right upper thumb.
 - The AltGr key affects the next key pressed so that it can combine with a key on any layer.
 It changes the meaning of the next key pressed after the AltGr key is pressed and released.
 For example, to do AltGr-h: press SYM, press and release AltGr, release SYM, press and release h.